Sim2K/coach/appInfo.md

    - Backup is stored as a partial type of the original record

 5. Review Notifications:
-   - Toast notification appears when an update is flagged for review
+   - Toast notification appears in two scenarios:
+     1. When an existing record update is flagged for review
+     2. When a new goal or milestone is created
    - Notification duration: 10 seconds
+   - Messages:
-   - Message: "This [goal/milestone] update has been flagged for review with Ajay in your next AI session."
+     - For updates: "This [goal/milestone] update has been flagged for review with Ajay in your next AI session."
+     - For new records: "This new [goal/milestone] has been flagged for review with Ajay in your next AI session."
+   - Descriptions:
-   - Description: "Changes will be discussed and reviewed during the session."
+     - For updates: "Changes will be discussed and reviewed during the session."
+     - For new records: "The [goal/milestone] will be discussed and reviewed during the session."
+   - All new goals and milestones are automatically set with `review_needed: true`
-   - Only shown when `review_needed` changes from `false` to `true`
+   - For existing records, only shown when `review_needed` changes from `false` to `true`

 ---